 Institutionalism was never a significant school of economic thought.
 Still, its influence can be seen in the works of economists attempting to explain economic problems by incorporating social and cultural phenomena.
-Many consider Institutionalism as helpful in analyzing the issues plaguing developing countries, wherein industrial progress directly greatly depends on the modernization of social institutions.21
+Many consider Institutionalism helpful in analyzing the issues plaguing developing countries, wherein industrial progress directly greatly depends on the modernization of social institutions.21

-Thorstein Veblen, an American economist, and social scientist, founded institutional economics and was critical of traditional economics that was static.22 He attempted to establish that people are affected by changing policies and institutions, changing the perception that they make economic decisions.
+Thorstein Veblen, an American economist, and social scientist founded institutional economics and was critical of traditional economics that was static.22 He attempted to establish that people are affected by changing policies and institutions, changing the perception that they make economic decisions.

-The Chicago school of economics is also a form of the neoclassical school of economic thought used in the faculty’s work at the University of Chicago between 1920-1930.
+The Chicago school of economics is also a form of the neoclassical school of economic thought used in the faculty’s work at the University of Chicago between 1920 and 1930.
 Founded by Frank Hyneman Knight, the Chicago School of economic thought believed that free markets allocate resources in an economy the best way and that minimal or no government intervention is ideal for economic prosperity.
 The Chicago School projects monetarist beliefs about the economy and advocates that the money supply must be at par with the demand for money.

-Nobel Laureate Milton Friedman was the most prominent alumnus of The Chicago School’s whose theories were utterly different from Keynesian economics.
+Nobel Laureate Milton Friedman was the most prominent alumnus of The Chicago School whose theories were utterly different from Keynesian economics.
 Friedman’s quantity theory of money believes that the amount of money in circulation influences the general price levels in the economy.
 By managing general price levels, economic growth can be better controlled in a world where individuals and groups rationally make economic allocation decisions.23

 At the core of the Chicago school’s approach is its belief in the value of free markets or laissez-faire.
-Chicago economists have also intellectually influenced other fields such as public choice theory and law and economics, bringing about path breaking changes in the study of political science and law.
+Chicago economists have also intellectually influenced other fields such as public choice theory and law and economics, bringing about path-breaking changes in the study of political science and law.

-During the 1930s, Keynesian economics developed by the British economist John Maynard Keynes came to the forefront.
+During the 1930s, Keynesian economics developed by the British economist, John Maynard Keynes came to the forefront.
 Keynesian economics is a macroeconomic economic theory that studies total economic spending and its impact on output, employment, and inflation.24

 Keynes described his revolutionary premise in “The General Theory of Employment, Interest, and Money.”
 Published in February 1936.
 Keynesian economics says that to boost growth, the government should increase demand which is the primary driving force in an economy.